onyx-and-iris/vmrcli/README.md

 - `k`: The kind of Voicemeeter (basic, banana or potato).
 Use this to launch the GUI.
 - `D`: Set log level 0=TRACE, 1=DEBUG, 2=INFO, 3=WARN, 4=ERROR, 5=FATAL
 - `v`: Enable extra console output (toggle, set messages)
+- `m`: Launch the MacroButtons application
+- `s`: Launch the StreamerView application

 ## `API Commands`